New Zealand voters appear ready to reward Jacinda Ardern for success against pandemic

 The election also includes two referendum questions concerning the legalization of cannabis and whether to permit “assisted dying” when requested, under certain conditions, by the terminally ill.
 If both pass, New Zealand will follow in the footsteps of Canada and some European states, although polling suggests a close contest on either issue.

-Record levels of advance voting have occurred despite the relatively lack of coronavirus worries.
+Record levels of advance voting have occurred despite the relative lack of coronavirus worries.
 More than 1.7 million people — roughly half the electorate — voted early since Oct.
 3.